(With May Of Mystery right around the corner, I’ve decided to repost this article for last year. Enjoy!)

 For fairness, the detective and the reader must have equal opportunity to solve the case.
 However, the sleuth can keep some less obvious clues to himself.
-Just collecting the insignificant clues in his/her pocket until the big reveal, the parlor room scene.
+Just collecting the insignificant clues in his/her pocket until the big reveal.
 The reader knows every hint, but just isn’t sure how important each piece of information is.

 9. The stupid friend of the detective, the Watson, must not conceal any thoughts which pass through his mind; his intelligence must be slightly, but very slightly, below that of the average reader.